Defining the Concept of Self-Efficacy

 In other words, the perception of self-efficacy is subjective and situation dependent—a person may have high self-efficacy in one situation and low self-efficacy in another.

-When self-efficacy is high, a person believes that he or she has the capacity to respond adeptly to a situation.
+When self-efficacy is high, a person believes that s/he has the capacity to respond adeptly to a situation.
 When self-efficacy is low, a person believes that he or she lacks the capacity to adequately respond to a situation.

 Distinction from Other Competence Related Constructs

 The construct self-efficacy can be distinguished from other constructs pertaining to competence beliefs, such as ability beliefs and expectancies for success.